Public Holidays vs Restricted Holidays Explained

 What Are Public Holidays?
 Definition and Examples

-Public holidays, often referred to as gazetted holidays, are days that are officially recognised and declared by the Government of India or respective State Governments.
-On these days, most government offices, banks, and many businesses remain closed, allowing people across various sectors to take a break from their usual routines.
+Public holidays, often called gazetted holidays, are days officially recognised and declared by the Government of India or respective State Governments.
+On these days, most government offices, banks, and many businesses typically remain closed, allowing people across various sectors a collective break from their usual routines.
 These holidays celebrate significant national events, cultural milestones, or religious festivals that hold widespread importance.

-There are three National Gazetted Holidays observed uniformly across the entire country: Republic Day (26th January), Independence Day (15th August), and Mahatma Gandhi’s Birthday (2nd October).
-In addition to these, the Central Government declares a list of compulsory holidays for its administrative offices, and State Governments also publish their own lists, which include major regional festivals.
+There are three National Gazetted Holidays observed uniformly across the entire country: Republic Day on 26th January, Independence Day on 15th August, and Mahatma Gandhi’s Birthday on 2nd October.
+In addition to these, the Central Government declares a list of compulsory holidays for its administrative offices, and State Governments also publish their own lists, which include major regional festivals specific to their areas.
+For example, Pongal is a major public holiday in Tamil Nadu, while Durga Puja holds similar significance in West Bengal.

 Public holidays play a vital role in society by providing a collective opportunity for rest, celebration, and national remembrance.
 They offer you a chance to relax, spend quality time with family and friends, and participate in cultural or community events.
 These holidays also serve to remind you of important historical events or figures, fostering a sense of national unity and shared heritage.